What We Solve

 01

-The gap between building something and operating it.
+The gap between launching something and owning it.

 Getting to "it works" is achievable.
 Prototypes pass tests.
-Pilots launch.
+Projects launch on time.

 Operational gap